thalsi/Learn-html/README.md

 - start tag ,some content and end tag
 - every elements have Start-tag and End-tag but some elements have no end-tag(like `<hr>, <br>`). those elements are called empty elements
 - All the HTML elements/tags are case-insensitive.
-- Element dispaly type inline and bock .
+- Element dispaly type inline and block .

 ### 4. Attributes
 - All elements can have Attributes.